-Relative to Connecticut, our data show that Ridgefield's latest annual appreciation rate is lower than 80% of the other cities and towns in Connecticut.
+Relative to Connecticut, our data show that Ridgefield's latest annual appreciation rate is higher than 50% of the other cities and towns in Connecticut.

 One very important thing to keep in mind is that these are average appreciation rates for the town.
 Individual neighborhoods within Ridgefield differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Ridgefield - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Ridgefield real estate investment or home purchase decisions.

 |$778,001 - $1,037,000||20.7|

 |$207,001 - $311,000||4.3|

 |$104,001 - $207,000||1.9|